bananalasmari/TicTacToeGlow/README.md

 # TicTacToeGlow

 TicTacToe is a a game in which two players alternately put 🤖 and 👾 in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three 🤖 or three 👾 before the opponent does.
+PlayGame [https://pages.git.generalassemb.ly/bananalasmari/TicTacToeGlow/]

 ## Table of Contents
 1. [General Info](#general-info)